slamethendry/geoapify/README.md

 - Route Planner

-API documentation is in go doc.
-Check the example and test folders to see how the API is used.
+Check the example and test folders in GitHub repo to see how the API is used.